 COSI has a goal of increasing the accessibility and affordability of post-secondary education.
 This is made possible by money from the Colorado Department of Higher Education and matching dollars from Colorado Mountain College.

-Once the COSI Participation Agreement has been signed and funds have been disbursed, you will be able to see your award in Student Planning.
+Once funds have been disbursed, you will be able to see your award in Student Planning.

 Your COSI advisor will be assigned to you and will contact you through your CMC student email soon after you have been awarded.